LLNL/serac/src/docs/sphinx/dev_guide/functional.rst

    residual.AddVolumeIntegral([](auto x, auto disp /* unused */){

-     // WeakForm::AddVolumeIntegral() expects us to return a tuple of the form {s, f}
+     // Functional::AddVolumeIntegral() expects us to return a tuple of the form {s, f}
      auto body_force = b(x); // evaluate the body-force at the location of the quadrature point auto stress = zero{}; // for this term, the stress term is identically zero